zhiboli-github-com/test.github.io/_pages/about.md

 🔬 Wind speed change and wind energy.

-📽️ I am interested in collaborating with others on the effect of climate change and varability on wind speed/energy.
+📽️ I am interested in collaborating with others on the effects of climate change \n and varability on wind speed/energy.

 ![Europe’s electricity generation from wind blown off course](/images/wind.jpg){: width="600px"}
+##

+#
+#
 # Selected Experience

 ## 🤖 Open Source Contributions